-Welcome to my gallery of butterflies, moths, dragonflies and damselflies I’ve observed in the New York region, including Long Island and upstate.
+Welcome to my gallery of butterflies and moths I’ve observed in the New York region, including Long Island and upstate.
 All photos are taken by me, Betsy McCully, unless otherwise noted.

 Note: click on an image to view an enlarged picture in Lightbox along with its caption; mobile users, click twice.